njgarychow/GCRefreshExtension/README.md

  */
 @property (nonatomic, strong) UIView<GCRefreshProtocol>* headerRefreshView;
 /**
+ *  The height of header refresh trigger.
+Default is headerRefreshView's height.
+ */
+@property (nonatomic, assign) float headerRefreshTriggerHeight;
+/**
  *  Set the action when the header refresh is triggered.
 Or nil if you want to
  *  remove the header refresh function.
-The trigger height is the view's height.
  *
  *  @param headerRefreshAction  The action will be invoke when the header refresh triggered.
  */